vunguyen1997/vunguyen1997/README.md

 ![Banner](1693782076142.jpg)

 Hello, I'm Vu Nguyen!
-I'm a Mathematics Major with a passion for becoming a Data Scientist.
-I love solving problems, analyzing data, and working on projects that have a real-world impact 🚀
+I'm a Mathematics graduate with a strong interest in Data Science, Analytics, and Machine Learning.
+I enjoy solving problems with data, uncovering patterns, and building data-driven solutions that make real-world impact. 🚀

-- Learning to query and analyze data using SQL
+- Querying and analyzing structured data using SQL
-- Exploring ways to generate reports and perform basic data analysis
+- Building machine learning models in Python using scikit-learn
-- Gaining hands-on experience with creating dashboards in Tableau and Power BI
+- Creating interactive dashboards with Tableau and Power BI
+- Cleaning, transforming, and validating datasets for accuracy
+- Performing exploratory data analysis (EDA) and visual storytelling
-- Developing foundational skills in data analysis and reporting using Google Sheets and Excel
+- Developing data pipelines and working with APIs